A finite volume scheme for nonlinear degenerate parabolic equations

 \subsection{Order of convergence}

 In this part, we test the spatial accuracy of the scheme for linear convection ($f(s)=s$).
-We consider the equation (\ref{eqgenediff}) in 1D on $(-1,1) \times (0,T)$ for different values of $\pa_{x}V$ and $r$.
+We first consider a test case in 1D on $(0,T) \times (-1,1)$ with $ \pa_{x}V=-1$.
 The time step is taken equal to $\Delta t=10^{-8}$ to study the order of convergence with respect to the spatial step size.
 The boundary conditions are periodic.
-An estimation of the error in $L^{1}$ norm at time $T$ is given by
+Since we don't know an exact solution of the problem, we compute relative errors.
+More precisely, an estimation of the relative error in $L^{1}$ norm at time $T$ is given by